SergiuCl/coronaCases/project/README.md

 # Corona Virus Project

-* Introduction
-* Installation
+## Installation
+## Introduction
+## Technologies

 ### Installation

 Use the package manager pip to install the requirements.
+Write the following in your terminal.
 ```bash
 pip install -r requirements.txt
 ```